eskgalio/Virtual-Memory-Manager/README.md

 - **Segment sizes** are calculated automatically.
 - Handles invalid input and out-of-bounds accesses gracefully.

-## Credits
-Developed by [Your Name] as a professional/portfolio project for IT associate roles.

 ---
 **Showcase your understanding of OS memory management with this project!**